Visa name

 How much income do I need for the Mexico digital nomad visa?

-The Temporary Resident Visa (Residente Temporal) requires approximately 4,300 USD monthly (about $4,300 per month in USD equivalent).
-This threshold is set by Mexico's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The Temporary Resident Visa (Residente Temporal) asks for roughly 4,300 USD monthly (about $4,300 per month in USD).
+Mexico's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in Mexico on this visa?

 Duration: 1 year initial, renewable up to 4 years total (then pathway to permanent residency).
-The visa counts toward permanent residency — you can typically apply for permanent residency after 5 years of legal stay.
+Time on this visa counts toward permanent residency — after five years of legal stay, you can typically apply for a PR card.

 Do I have to pay Mexico income tax as a digital nomad?

-Mexico taxes residents on worldwide income once you cross 183 days per year OR establish your "center of vital interests" in Mexico (whichever comes first).
-Foreign-source income is taxable but tax treaties with the US, Canada, UK, and most EU states provide foreign tax credits.
-Non-residents pay Mexican tax only on Mexico-source income.
-Many nomads structure stays to avoid triggering Mexican tax residency in any given year.
+Mexico taxes residents on worldwide income once you cross 183 days per year, or once your "center of vital interests" lands in Mexico — whichever happens first.
+Foreign-source income is taxable, but tax treaties with the US, Canada, the UK, and most EU states bring foreign tax credits into play.
+Non-residents only pay Mexican tax on Mexico-source income.
+Many nomads structure their year to avoid tripping the residency test at all.

 Can I bring my family on the Mexico nomad visa?